 In 2018 following media linking sewer overloads, surcharges and CSO overflows with plastics in our waterways and oceans, we have been proactively promoting the application of our technology to combat the spill of plastics in our oceans.
-We are hoping that in 2019 our latest technology such as a out Patented Sewer Flow Regulator [SFR] will see widespread adoption and as a consequence help to reduce the frequency of spills and plastics reaching our oceans.
+We are hoping that during 2020 our multi-award winning Sewer Flow Regulator [SFR] will see widespread adoption and as a consequence help to reduce the frequency of spills and plastics reaching our oceans.

 The founding Director of Radio Data Networks, Mr Brian M Back a Fellow of the IET was a judge on the IET’s Global Challenge which concerned the Plastics in the Oceans: Uniquely not only does Radio Data Networks Limited philanthropically give up time to support other ideas and innovations but it also has ideas of its own that have been proven to cut the discharges of plastics and sewage into the aquatic environment.

-Our operational hub, the unique Innovation Farm, is an “A” rated eco-friendly building equipped with the latest state of the art PV generation making us virtually energy self sufficient for considerable periods of the year.
+Our operational hub, the unique Innovation Farm, is an “A” rated eco-friendly building equipped with the latest state of the art PV generation making us Carbon Neutral for considerable periods of the year.
 Further, within our building employ the latest in energy and water monitoring and targeting devices and software to ensure that we are optimising our utilisation wherever possible.

 Commencing in December 2019, Radio Data Networks will plant a trees upon receipt and delivery of orders to its customers.
 This scheme sees the company staff rolling up their sleeves, putting their boots on, and braving the outdoors, to plant trees along the Banks of the River Stort Valley to the rear of Radio Data Networks headquarters at the Innovation Farm, which lies in the Stort Valley.